emilygosselin/portfolio/README.md

 My name is Emily, my pronouns are she/her, and I am in my third year of neuroscience at Dalhousie University.
 I only began coding a couple months ago and have learned a lot since then, which I hope can be demonstrated here.
 I have enjoyed the challenging problem-solving involved in coding and I look forward to continuing to learn and acquire new skills.

+### Contact Information
+If you would like to get in contact with me please email [EmilyGosselin8@gmail.com](mailto:emilygosselin8@gmail.com)

+#### Converting, Combining, and Visualizing Data
+Here is an [example](CCVD.md) of creating a dictionary to convert into a DataFrame, combining data sets, and visualizing data.

 #### Converting a Dictionary to a DataFrame
 Here is some [code I wrote](Converting Dictionary to DataFrame.md) to create and convert a data set I could work on.